 |11.||Panasonic S1||Full Frame||24.0||6000||4000||4K/60p||25.2||14.5||3333||95|

 |12.||Panasonic S1R||Full Frame||46.7||8368||5584||4K/60p||26.4||14.1||3525||100|

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the SL2 provides a higher frame rate than the fp.
 It can shoot video footage at 4K/60p, while the Sigma is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL2 has an electronic viewfinder (5760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The following table reports on some other key feature differences and similarities of the Leica SL2, the Sigma fp, and comparable cameras.